Artix Linux: Reception

 An early review published on DistroWatch on 27 November 2017 found a few bugs, but overall "Artix is working with a good idea [...]
 It's minimal, it is rolling and it offers a little-used init system.
 All of these I think make the project worthwhile."
 More critical, another review at the time from linux-community.de concluded "the results so far are not exactly motivating."
 Much more favourable reviews were later featured in both sites.
 A review from Softpedia gave Artix a 5 out of 5 stars rating, noting its "beautiful and pleasant graphical environments."
-Distrowatch readers' reviews on Distrowatch are mostly very favourable, with an average rating of 9.0.
+Distrowatch readers' reviews on Distrowatch are mostly very favourable, with an average rating of 9.3 out of 10.